 Maui is loaded with great beaches and we have a few favorites on West Maui.
-Beaches on Maui are truly all different and visitors should make a point to venture out of their hotels and try a variety of them.
+Maui Beaches are truly all different and visitors should make a point to venture out of their hotels and try a variety of them.
 Watch for beach access signs along the roadway to help you guide between private property and find beach gems.
 The great thing about Hawaii is everyone is welcome on every beach.
 And be sure to talk to locals and get the scoop on any beach you visit.
 As a result of conversations with locals, I’ve found they know were to find the best family beaches on Maui!

 Tips to help you enjoy your beach-hopping